house in field

 Homeowners and real estate investors have a few tools at their disposal to help them determine their mortgage constant.
 Let’s look at two of the most effective methods.

-The Mortgage Constant Formula
+Finding The Mortgage Constant With A Formula

 The mortgage constant formula looks like this:

-Mortgage Constant Tables
+Using Mortgage Constant Tables

 Mortgage constant tables are another way to determine the percentage of your mortgage that you’re paying off each year.
 Constant tables include predetermined mortgage constant percentages, making them a great option for those who would prefer to avoid a manual calculation.

-Most constant charts include the mortgage term length on one axis and the fixed interest rate on another.
+Most loan constant charts include the mortgage term length on one axis and the fixed interest rate on another.
 To use the table, identify the interest rate and amortizing loan period that matches your mortgage and locate the cell where the two variables intersect.

 Using a table to determine constant percentages is less common today, thanks to mortgage calculators that make it even easier to make financial computations.

-Mortgage Constant Vs. Cap Rate
+Mortgage Constant Vs. Mortgage Capitalization Rate

-While the mortgage constant shows the relationship between a borrower’s annual debt service and their total loan amount, the cap rate (or “capitalization rate”) shows the relationship between annual income and the total loan amount.
 Calculating the cap rate and comparing it against the mortgage constant can be particularly useful for real estate investors, as it can help them determine the rate of return on their investment and whether the net income accrued from their investment property is worth it.

 To calculate your cap rate, take the annual net income from the investment property and divide it by the total mortgage loan amount.
 If the resulting percentage for the cap rate is higher than the mortgage constant, the property is profitable for the investor.